 Consistent with the literature, the share of trade with the reserve currency issuer enters significantly.
-A one percentage point increase in trade share with the US raises the USD share by an estimated 0.07-0.08 ppts.
+Assuming linearity, a one percentage point increase in trade share with the US raises the USD share by an estimated 0.07-0.08 ppts.
 A peg to the USD raises the USD share by an estimated 0.04 ppts.
 Both of these coefficients are statistically significant and are robustly so across specifications.
-The adjusted R2 is fairly high, at 0.89, with 935 observations, over 56 central banks.
+The adjusted R2 is fairly high, at 0.90, with 903 observations, for 56 central banks.

 One geopolitical variable is included in column (2): UN voting distance.
 This variable enters in significantly, but with a positive sign.
 Being less aligned with the US seems to result in higher dollar holdings.
 This is the same (surprising) result as in Goldberg and Hannoui (2023).
 A dummy variable for military alliance, which is time invariant, does not enter significantly.
 In columns (3-5), sanctions imposed on the country by the US do not have significant effects, whether they be, trade sanction, financial sanction, or any sanction.
+The lack of significance might be due to the fact that the sanctions variable is a simple indicator variable, with no accounting for the severity of the measures.

 The Euro is examined in Table 2.2.
 The basic specification results shown in Column (1) yield coefficients with signs as anticipated, excepting foreign exchange turnover, the coefficient of which is not statistically significant.
-The proportion of variation explained is even higher, with adjusted R2 at 0.94, for 852 observations over 52 central banks.
+The proportion of variation explained is almost as high, with adjusted R2 at 0.86, for 798 observations over 52 central banks.

-A one percentage point increase in GDP share results in a 0.24 ppt increase in EUR reserve share.
-An increase in inflation by one ppt reduces holding share by 5.7-5.9 ppts.
-An increase in trade share with the Euro area increases EUR reserve share by 0.07 ppts (the same value as in the USD regression).
-In contrast to the USD result, a EUR peg has no statistically significant effect, probably because there are so few observations of countries pegged to the euro.
+The coefficient on GDP is now statistically significant.
+A one percentage point increase in GDP share results in an approximately 5 increase in the odds ratio of the EUR reserve share.
+A one percentage point increase in trade share with the Euro area increases the odds ratio of EUR reserve share by 0.7 to 0.9.
+Quantitatively, this is the most important coefficient, according to a standardized beta coefficient.
+The EUR peg has a statistically significant effect.
 The degree of persistence is about the same as for the USD, around 0.92.
 These coefficient estimates are largely insensitive to inclusion of geopolitical variables.

-Greater voting distance from the European Union (column 2) has a negative and statistically significant impact on EUR holdings.
+In contrast to the results or the US dollar, greater voting distance from the European Union (column 2) has a negative and statistically significant impact on EUR holdings.
 This is the effect hypothesized.
 Meanwhile, European Union sanctions on country j have no significant impact.

 The results for the British pound (Table 2.3) show some similarities to those for the Euro.
 The degree of persistence is high, but not as high as for the USD or EUR.
 GDP share is statistically significant.
-A one percentage point increase in the UK GDP share results in a 0.7 ppt increase in the GBP share of holdings.
-The trade share with the UK is significant in the baseline specification (column 1) at 0.04.
-However, this result is not robust to the addition of covariates.
+The UK GDP share and trade share with the UK is significant in the baseline specification (column 1).
+However, the trade share result is not robust to the addition of covariates.

-The inflation differential has the wrong sign, with statistical significance.
+Both inflation differential and exchange rate volatility have the wrong sign, albeit without statistical significance.
 Foreign exchange turnover share has no significant impact.
-Finally, all geopolitical variable coefficients are statistically insignificant.
+Finally, the geopolitical distance coefficients are statistically significant.

 Japanese yen results are reported in Table 2.4.
-The sample size drops to 465, with only 33 central banks included.
-The adjusted R2 is at 0.74.
-In column (1), only lagged JPY reserves, exchange rate volatility and foreign exchange turnover location enter significantly.
+The sample size drops to around 365, with only 30 central banks included.
+The adjusted R2 is at 0.8.
+In column (1), only lagged JPY reserves and Japanese share of trade enter significantly.
 The last two coefficients also have the wrong sign.

 Geopolitical distance as measured by voting patterns is associated with decreased yen holdings.
 This effect is statistically significant.
-So too is the impact of sanctions, with the imposition of sanctions associated with a 0.005 ppt reduction in yen holding share.
-On the other hand, the coefficient is only significant for trade sanctions.
+Once again, sanctions do not enter with statistical significance.